OpenDSA/OpenDSA/RST/source/SortingLowerBound.rst

 These analyses generally define the upper and lower bounds for algorithms in their worst and average cases.
 For many of the algorithms presented so far, analysis has been easy.
-This module considers a more difficult task &mdash; an analysis for the cost of a *problem* as opposed to an *algorithm*.
+This module considers a more difficult task: An analysis for the cost of a *problem* as opposed to an *algorithm*.
 The upper bound for a problem can be defined as the asymptotic cost of the fastest known algorithm.